chipbell4/chipbell4.github.io/_posts/2022-06-28-generating-primes-in-go.md

 that states that any number can be written as a product of prime numbers.

 As a result, if a number `n` is prime, writing it as a product of primes doesn't change anything; it'd be written as just the single number.
-If a number is composite however, `n` would be written as a product of more than one number.
+If a number is composite however, `n` would be written as a product of more than one (prime) number.

 We can invert this approach: If we loop over all prime numbers `p` up to `n` and check for divisibility, if we ever see a case where `n mod p == 0` we know that `n` is not prime.
 Moreover, if we look at _every_ prime `p` and never see `n mod p == 0`, that means that `n` must be prime, because there's no other prime numbers in it's prime factorization, only `n`.